-We are independent of the Company in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+We are independent of Unilever Finance Netherlands B.V. in accordance with the 'Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten' (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
 Furthermore, we have complied with the 'Verordening gedrags- en beroepsregels accountants' (VGBA, Dutch Code of Ethics).

-Our audit procedures were determined in the context of our audit of the financial statements as a whole.
-Our observations in respect of going concern, fraud and non-compliance with laws and regulations and the key audit matters should be viewed in that context and not as separate opinions or conclusions.
+We designed our audit procedures in the context of our audit of the financial statements as a whole and in forming our opinion thereon.
+The information in respect of going concern, fraud and non-compliance with laws and regulations, climate and the key audit matter was addressed in this context, and we do not provide a separate opinion or conclusion on these matters.